 Inspiration leaders take on a more active role in connecting consumers with the kind of food they love—even if it’s something they haven’t tried before.
 They also look to freshen up both store and digital experiences to excite and inspire food lovers and make them want to spend their time with the brand.

 Educate consumers on cooking methods and new products, work with small specialist brands, and introduce experiences to take products beyond the shelf.

 One outcome of the pandemic was reconnecting people with their local communities.
 Community leaders understand their stores can serve a higher purpose beyond the retail transaction.
 They embed the idea of “local” deeply into the business, showcasing local producers and products, while building new kinds of communities among their customers.

 Shoppers want to shop local and grocers have the opportunity to build their own communities:

 of in-store shoppers now want to know that their grocery store supports and contributes to the local community.

 of consumers say they’d participate in a grocer’s loyalty scheme if there was a greater focus on local products and offerings.

 Expand stores to become hubs for the community, give store managers autonomy to source local products, include local consumers in decision making.

 04 Responsibility & sustainability

-More and more of today’s grocery shoppers are focused on sustainability— more than three-quarters in the UK said they’d switch their spending to a retailer who better understood how important sustainability is to them.
+More and more of today’s grocery shoppers are focused on sustainability—three-quarters said they’d switch their spending to a retailer who better understood how important sustainability is to them.
 Responsible leaders know that the vast majority of consumers want their help in making a difference to the health and wellbeing of the planet and the people who live on it.